BenASwenson/cicd_with_jenkins/README.md

 # Build first tests in Jenkins

-- sign in to Jenkins
+- sign in to Jenkins (this is an EC2 instance on AWS - by default runs on port 88)
   - provided url: http://18.135.28.156:8080/login?from=%2F
   - username: devopslondon
   - password: DevOpsAdmin